-At Stage 2, we will request the following documents with the nomination:
+At Stage 2, we will request the following information with the nomination:

-- a completed declaration form from each nominee, stating Indigeneity, Australian citizenship or permanent resident status, and that they have not taken, and will not take, actions that bring the Prime Minister's Prizes for Science, the department, or the Australian Government into disrepute.
-A declaration form template will be provided on business.gov.au when Stage 2 nominations open.
-At section 8.3 further information is provided regarding obligations of the prize recipient - two supporter statements (see section 4) that independently address the assessment criteria (up to 6,000 characters including spaces and special characters for a written statement or approximately 7 minutes for an audio/video submission).
-A template is provided on business.gov.au when Stage 2 nominations open if required, a statement from an additional supporter confirming Indigeneity.
-A template is provided on business.gov.au when Stage 2 nominations open.
+- certified evidence of each nominee's Australian citizenship or permanent resident status - a completed declaration form from each nominee stating that they have not taken, and will not take, actions that bring the Prime Minister's Prizes for Science, the department, or the Australian Government into disrepute.
+A nominee declaration template will be provided on business.gov.au when Stage 2 nominations open.
+Further information is provided regarding obligations of the prize recipient (see section 8.3)